 - Assign a grade of “F” or score of zero for the examination or assignment in question

-- Recommend to the Office of the Vice President and Dean for Academic Affairs that the student be dropped immediately from the course with a grade of “F” – the Vice President and Dean for Academic Affairs (or designee) notifies both the student and the faculty member whether the recommendation is upheld
+- Recommend to the Provost that the student be dropped immediately from the course with a grade of “F” – the Provost (or designee) notifies both the student and the faculty member whether the recommendation is upheld

 In accordance with the Honor Code, when implementing one of these grade-related options, the faculty member is strongly encouraged to notify the Office of the Dean of Students that an academic integrity violation occurred and that he/she has resolved the incident.
 Such notification is necessary to identify recurring problems and to maintain accurate academic integrity records; however, no new action to address the violation will be taken by the Office of the Dean of Students.

 The fourth option available to faculty for addressing suspected academic misconduct is to refer the matter to the Office of the Dean of Students for review through student disciplinary procedures detailed in the Honor and Student Conduct Codes and Regulations.
 To make such a referral, a faculty member completes the form, Faculty Referral of a Possible Academic Integrity Violation.
 If relevant to the incident, the following documents should be submitted with the completed referral form:

 - Any supporting documents (e.g., cheat sheet, the original source article from which an essay was plagiarized, originality report from Turnitin.com, etc.)